ya0guang/PoBF/README.md

 - Zone Allocator and its verification
 - Verify this implementation (with a verifier)
-- Formal proof of PoBF constraints
+- *Formal proof of PoBF constraints* partially done

 ## Goals in the Long Run